-- A proposition is an umbrella term which can be used for any result. - A theorem is a key result which is particularly important. - A lemma is a result which is proved for the purposes of being used in the proof of a theorem. - A corollary is a result which follows from a theorem without much additional effort.
+- A proposition is an umbrella term which can be used for any result. - A theorem is a key result which is particularly important. - A lemma is a result that will (most likley) be used as a step in the proof of a theorem appearing later, or as a tool for the reader to use in their own proofs. - A corollary is a result which follows as an immediate consequence of a theorem.

-These are not precise definitions, and they are not meant to be-you could call every result a proposition if you wanted to-but using these words appropriately helps readers work out how to read a paper.
-For example, if you just want to skim a paper and find its key results, you'd look for results labelled as theorems.
+These are not precise definitions, and they are not meant to be-you could call every result a theorem if you wanted to, for example-but using these words appropriately helps readers work out how to read a paper.
+For example, if you just want to skim a paper and find its key results, you'd look for the propositions that are labelled as theorems.